ASBMB names 2022 award winners

 ASBMB Young Investigator Award

-Greg G. Wang, an associate professor at the University of North Carolina School of Medicine and member of the UNC Lineberger Comprehensive Cancer Center, won the 2022 ASBMB Young Investigator Award, which recognizes outstanding research contributions to biochemistry and molecular biology and contributions to the community of scientists.
+Greg G. Wang, a professor at the University of North Carolina School of Medicine and member of the UNC Lineberger Comprehensive Cancer Center, won the 2022 ASBMB Young Investigator Award, which recognizes outstanding research contributions to biochemistry and molecular biology and contributions to the community of scientists.
 Wang’s lab studies how chromatin structure and epigenetic modifications contribute to gene regulation and cancer development.
 Read about Wang's research.

 Walter Shaw Young Investigator Award in Lipids

 Sunday, April 3, 3:30 p.m. | Room 119 AB, Pennsylvania Convention Center

 Michael Airola, an assistant professor at Stony Brook University, won the 2022 Walter Shaw Young Investigator Award in Lipids, which was established by the ASBMB Lipid Research Division.
 Airola’s lab studies the molecular details of lipid metabolism and transport and seeks to develop new pharmacological tools that inhibit lipid-modifying enzymes for the treatment of cancer and fungal disease.
 Earlier this year, he was named a junior associate editor for the ASBMB’s Journal of Lipid Research.
 He is a co-organizer of the ASBMB Lipid Research Division Seminar Series.
 Read about Airola's research.

 Bert and Natalie Vallee Award in Biomedical Science

 Tuesday, April 5, 8:30 a.m. | Terrace 4, Pennsylvania Convention Center